Akazayh/Cyber-Guard/README.md

 Important: This tool is designed for:

-· ✅ *Security research and education*
+- *✅ Security research and education*
-· ✅ *Authorized penetration testing*
+- *✅ Authorized penetration testing*
-· ✅ *Network administration and monitoring*
+- *✅ Network administration and monitoring*
-· ✅ *Cybersecurity training*
+- *✅ Cybersecurity training*

 ## ⚠ Warning ❌:

-· *Use only on networks you own or have explicit permission to test* · *Unauthorized use may violate local laws and regulations* · *The developers are not responsible for misuse or damage caused by this tool* · *Always ensure compliance with applicable laws and regulations*
+- *Use only on networks you own or have explicit permission to test*
+- *Unauthorized use may violate local laws and regulations*
+- *The developers are not responsible for misuse or damage caused by this tool*
+- *Always ensure compliance with applicable laws and regulations*

 ## 🛠 Installation